saltant-org/saltant/README.md

 often).
 You can find documentation for saltant at [saltant.readthedocs.io](https://saltant.readthedocs.io/en/latest/).

-saltant currently runs as a stand-alone application.
-However, with minimal effort, saltant's main functionality can be refactored into an app to be used within an existing Django project.
-Please raise an issue if you are interested in isolating saltant as an independent app, and we'll make it happen :smile:.

 ## Overview

 saltant revolves around four main concepts: containers (which are